INSIDE THE HISTORIAN'S TOWER

 I shyly joined the extensive González clan at a golden anniversary party for two married cousins, which had been the destination of Martín's journey and was for me a ghostly prosopography; I felt don Luis's aura from every corner of the giant shed that covered the fiesta.

 But it was the historian's familial home which held historical secrets.
-The house's hidden chapel, where Catholic rebels, Cristeros, had covertly worshiped (during their civil war against postrevolutionary Mexico's radically anticlerical central government in the 1920s) impressed but was not the compound's most stunning discovery for me.
+The house's hidden chapel where Catholic rebels, Cristeros, had covertly worshiped (during their civil war against postrevolutionary Mexico's radically anticlerical central government in the 1920s) impressed, but it was not the compound's most stunning discovery.

-The most magical connection was when historiography hit history in the secondary courtyard behind the main residence.
+The most magical connection was where historiography and history collided, in the complex's secondary courtyard behind the main residence.

 There, a whimsical tower, Bauhaus meeting Gaudí, selfdesigned by González rose several stories.
 It was the historian's library and study, which, without knowing what it looked like, I had wanted to see.

 But the treasure, for which I did not know I was searching, was shambolically hiding in plain sight just inside the castle that González had architected for storing and writing books.
 In a ground-floor corner was a low black bin haphazardly stuffed with vellum rolls.
 Unfurled, these sheaths revealed the blueprints don Luis had fastidiously drafted to guide construction of the histories he penned inside the Borgesian bastille he'd built.

-This discovery exceedingly expressed what I had long believed and taught; writing history (like making documentaries) is architecture, much more than it is archaeology.
+This discovery exceedingly expressed what I had long believed and taught; writing history (like making documentaries) is architecture, much more than archaeology.
 But seeing don Luis's geometrically and thematically meticulous renderings was a revelation beyond my (but certainly not Borges's) imagination.

 On this site, I have immodestly indexed bibliographies to my publications with photos I snapped, on that unearthly October day, within and around don Luis's tower.
 Among the essays is one I wrote generated by my Zamora presentation and published by the Colegio de Michoacán.
 It respectfully took González's famous biography of San José de Gracia as its point of departure for contemplating research from which a documentary of mine, Our Neighborhood, has grown.